mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ### Examples
 One common question with linked lists is to return the middle node.
 Because we typically only have the head of the list, there's no way for us to know ahead of time how long the list is.
 On first glance, it might therefore seem like we'd need to traverse the list twice: once to find how long the list is, and then again to go halfway.

 But there's actually a clever way to find the middle with one pass.
 Before, we used a pointer to traverse the list one node at a time until we reached the end.
 But what if we had _two_ pointers, one moving one node at a time and the other two at a time?
-When the fast pointer reached the end of the list, our slow pointer will be at the middle.
+When the fast pointer reached the end of the list, our slow pointer would be at the middle.

 Here's how we'd answer [**LC 876:** Middle of Linked List](https://leetcode.com/problems/middle-of-the-linked-list/) in Python.